-Photographs can be entered into one of three categories: Subiaco, Mobile phone or Open.
+Photographs can be entered into one of three categories: Subiaco, Mobile or Open.

 Entries for the Subiaco category must be taken within the City of Subiaco and reflect an aspect of the local community.
-Please note the boundaries of the City of Subiaco are changing on 1 July, entries into the Subiaco category are only accepted within the new boundaries which include the following areas:
+This includes the following areas:

 parts of Shenton Park

-Please check out the map of the new borders if you need more information.
+Please check out the map of the borders if you need more information.

 Note: Submissions in this category that do not meet the entry requirements outlined above will be placed in the Open category.
 This may be done without consultation with the photographer.

-The City of Subiaco is launching a new category to this year’s awards, a Mobile Phone category.
-This category has been introduced to embrace the growing world of phone cameras and mobile phone photography and is open to any photograph taken with a camera phone.
+The Mobile category has been introduced to embrace the growing world of phone cameras and mobile phone photography and is open to any photograph taken with a camera phone.